saimohit20/OpenCampus-Chatbot/README.md

 ## What is Opencampus Bot?

 Opencampus Bot acts as your personal guide to OpenCampus courses.
-Instead of manually searching through the website, you can simply ask EduBot your questions in plain language, and it will provide relevant answers based on the official course materials.
+Instead of manually searching through the website, you can simply ask OpenCampus Bot your questions in plain language, and it will provide relevant answers based on the official course materials.

 ---